 This Master’s degree aims to train the future managers of the tourism sector and to give them the analytical tools they need to understand the current and future challenges facing tourism in Switzerland, Europe and worldwide and to respond appropriately.

-Whether from the perspective of the practitioner or the researcher in social sciences, the Master in Tourism Studies aims to train you in investigative methods and critical analysis so that you will be equipped in the future to become a key player driving change in a fast-moving area.
+Whether from the perspective of the practitioner or the researcher in social sciences, the Master in Tourism Studies aims to train you in investigative methods and critical analysis so that you will be equipped in the future to become a key player driving change in a fast-moving area which is currently strongly impacted by the COVID-19 crisis.
 Highlights of the course include the opportunity to exchange ideas with leading actors in the tourism sector and hands-on work in the field.

 Master of Arts (MA) in Tourism Studies